tkalman/rdawg-pidinst__white-paper/white-paper/registration.rst

 Central registration at PID providers
 -------------------------------------

-The following resources (Table 5.1) provide technical guidance for institutions to publish and manage PID records at PID providers compliant with RDA PIDINST recommendations.
+The following resources (:numref:`tab-register-guidance`) provide technical guidance for institutions to publish and manage PID records at PID providers compliant with RDA PIDINST recommendations.

+.. _tab-register-guidance:
 .. table:: Technical guidance for publishing and managing instrument
 	   PIDs at PID providers compliant with RDA PIDINST recommendations.
 The table provides links to the relevant